bookofproofs/bookofproofs.github.io/_sources/history/19th-century/castigliano.md

 title: Castigliano, Carlo Alberto
 born: 1847
 died: 1884
-keywords: Alberto Castigliano, Theorem, Principle, Elasticity, Strain Theory, Beam Deflection, Strain Energy
+keywords: alberto castigliano,castigliano
-description: Alberto Castigliano was a physicist and mathematician famous for developing theories in elasticity, beam deflection and strain energy.
+description: Alberto Castigliano was an Italian mathematician and physicist who may be credited with the discovery of the principle of least work.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---